campbelljlowman/fazool-api/README.md

     Unlimited users per queue
     No ads, $100 per month? (again, should calculate an estimate.
-This will probably be expensive) Maybe do a DJ mode where songs are only played for 15-30 seconds to go through more songs Could pitch by saving money by replacing a DJ
+This will probably be expensive) Maybe do a DJ mode where songs are only played for 15-30 seconds to go through more songs Two revenue streams from users:
+- Subscription
+    Users could sign up to pay a small amount per month ($1-$3) to get perks Double votes
+    Down votes
+- Bonus votes
+    Users could purchase bonus votes which they could use on songs Votes cost $0.5-$1
+    Discount for bulk purchases
+    Session could control how many bonus votes can be used per person per song to limit takeovers Could give part of the bonus vote money used back to the establishment to incentivise them to use it Could pitch by saving money by replacing a DJ

 # User story